UPDATE: Nuclear Law Research Guide

 Nuclear law regulates the possession, transportation, storage, and distribution of the plutonium and uranium isotopes that are prone to nuclear fission, and it also regulates the ways fission has to be controlled.
 All of the following types of resources contain useful information about the existence, meaning, application, or enforcement of international nuclear law.

 When researchers need a fundamental factual understanding about nuclear energy or nuclear weapons, such as definitions, abbreviations, or basic statistics, consult the following authoritative sources:

-· European Atomic Energy Community.
+- European Atomic Energy Information.
 Known as EURATOM, this body “helps to pool knowledge, infrastructure, and funding of nuclear energy.”
 Resources include EU commission documents and links to all relevant EU laws, evaluations, studies, and standards.

 When nuclear science is used in medicine, energy generation, and manufacturing, safety standards and regulations seek to assure that all supplies are accounted for and that accidents do not happen.

 - Asian Nuclear Safety Network.
 “Pools, analyzes and shares nuclear safety information, existing and new knowledge and practical experience among Asian countries… facilitates sustainable regional cooperation and creates human networks and cyber communities among the specialists of those countries.”

 - Committee on the Safety of Nuclear Installations (OECD).
 Assists OECD member countries “in maintaining and further developing the scientific and technical knowledge base required to assess the safety of nuclear reactors and fuel cycle facilities.”
 Resources include much technical instruction.